 192. Peter Gabriel (1980) - Peter Gabriel

-Jumping top-notch producers again after Bob Ezrin and Robert Fripp, Peter Gabriel teamed up with Steve Lillywhite on his third eponymous solo album but still kept Fripp's bizarre guitar work around.
-He also invited ole Genesis chum Phil Collins, (as well as Jerry Marotta), to handle drums and it was here that the former's famous "gated drum sound" was birthed.
+Jumping top-notch producers again after Bob Ezrin and Robert Fripp, Peter Gabriel teamed up with Steve Lillywhite on his third eponymous solo album yet still kept Fripp's bizarre guitar work around.
+He also invited ole Genesis chum Phil Collins, (as well as Jerry Marotta), to get behind the kit, and it was here that the former's famous "gated drum sound" was birthed.
 Gabriel's debut had the hit "Solsbury Hill" and his second effort saw him experimenting with more sounds at the sacrifice of memorable songs.
-But shit came together for the face-melting record, with sonic innovation still in place, but each and every track a glowing success.
-Gabriel's two best and most political songs "Games Without Frontiers" and "Biko" became hits and track for track, this is as good as the songwriter would ever be outside of So.
+Shit came together for the face-melting record though, with sonic innovation still in place yet each and every track being a glowing success.
+Gabriel's two best and most political songs "Games Without Frontiers" and "Biko" became hits, and track for track, this is as good as the songwriter would ever be outside of So.

 191. Apostrophe (') (1974) - Frank Zappa

-A few older songs plus some from the Overnite Sensation sessions, (with a side of Jack Bruce), Apostrophe has gone down as Frank Zappa's biggest album in America.
+A few older songs plus some from the Over-Nite Sensation sessions, (with a side of Jack Bruce), Apostrophe has gone down as Frank Zappa's biggest album in America.
 Most people with only the most rudimentary knowledge of Zappa's music can share their admiration for "Don't Eat the Yellow Snow", the only song about husky piss to ever enter the Billboard charts.
-Apostrophe's entire side-long opening medley with it's warning against deceitful K9 urine, the tale of Nanook trudging across the tundra, and then everybody's favorite rest stop for flapjacks at "St. Alfonzo's Pancake Breakfast" is collectively the most commercial, quotable, off-the-wall goofy, and musically impressive "hit" worthy material in Zappa's gargantuan catalog.
+Apostrophe's entire side-long opening medley with its warning against deceitful K9 urine, the tale of Nanook trudging across the tundra, and then everybody's favorite rest stop for flapjacks at "St. Alfonzo's Pancake Breakfast" is collectively the most commercial, quotable, off-the-wall goofy, and musically impressive "hit" worthy material in Zappa's gargantuan catalog.
+Thankfully the rest of the record is great too.

 190. In the Court of the Crimson King (1969) - King Crimson

 In the Court of the Crimson King, (with one of the all time greatest album covers), is considered the most prominent seed in birthing progressive rock.
-For '69, rock bands by law had to get some blues down on record before ever evolving if at all, but King Crimson changed up the rules on their debut with a hybrid of jazz, classical, and "guess is as good as anyone's" styles.
-The bulk of "Moonchild" features that time-honored tradition of Crimson picking up instruments and seeing what sounds they make for ten minutes at a time and is the only part of this album I routinely skip, but opener "21st Century Schizoid Man" remains one of the finest riffs there is while "Epitaph" is choice uno to play anyone who doesn't know how awesome a mellotron is.
+For 1969, rock bands by law had to get some blues down on record before ever evolving if at all, but King Crimson changed up the rules on their debut with a hybrid of jazz, classical, and "your guess is as good as mine" styles.
+The bulk of "Moonchild" features that time-honored tradition of Crimson picking up instruments and seeing what sounds they make with them for ten minutes at a time, and it is the only part of this album that is skippable.
+Elsewhere though, the opener "21st Century Schizoid Man" remains one of the finest riffs there is, while "Epitaph" is choice uno to play anyone who does not know how awesome a mellotron is.

 189. Darkness on the Edge of Town (1978) - Bruce Springsteen